pgalbavy/geneos/cmd/geneos/README.md

 Set a program-wide configuration option.
 The default is to update the `user` configuration file.
 If `global` is given then the user has to have appropriate privileges to write to the global config file (`/etc/geneos/geneos.json`).
 Multiple KEY=VALUE pairs can be given but only fields that are recognised are updated.

 * `geneos home [TYPE] [NAME]`
-The `home` command outputs the home directory of the first matching instance, or `ITRSHome` if there is no match or no options passed to the command.
+The `home` command outputs the home directory of the first matching instance, or `Geneos` if there is no match or no options passed to the command.
 This is useful for automation and shortcuts, w.g. in bash:

     $ cd $(geneos home netprone example1)